openid/openid4vp_ble/main.md

 ## Session Termination {#session-termination}

 The session MUST be terminated if at least one of the following conditions occur:
 * After a time-out of no activity occurs.
 * If the Wallet does not want to receive any further requests.
 * If the Verifier does not want to send any further requests.

-Termination is as per the default BLE write.

 In case of a termination, the Wallet and Verifier MUST perform at least the following actions:
 * Destruction of session keys and related ephemeral key material
 * Closure of the communication channel used for data retrieval.

-[SASI] TODO: Should we support multiple encryption type or pick the signal route?
+[SASI] TODO: Should we support multiple encryption type or pick the single encryption route?
 # Encryption

 ## Overview

-1. The Wallet obtains Verifier's ephemeral key pair in the Connection Setup Request from BLE Advertisement or a QR Code.
+1. The Wallet generates an ephemeral key pair and in the Connection Setup Request sends to the Verifier the ephemeral public key and the identifier of the algorithm.
-2. The Wallet generates an ephemeral key pair.
-3. The Wallet communicates its ephemeral key pair to the Verifier in the Identity Request.
+2. The Verifier generates an ephemeral key pair using the algorithm received in the Connection Setup Request.
-4. The Verifier derives an encryption key using the Wallet's public key received in the Idenity Request, and encrypts Presentation Request using it.
+3. The Verifier derives a session key using the Wallet's public key received in the Connection Setup Request, and encrypts OpenID4VP Request using it.
+4. The Verifier sends an encrypted OpenID4VP Request to the Verifier that contains Verifier's ephemeral public key.
-5. The Wallet derives an encryption key using the Verifier's public key received in the Connection Set Up phase, decrypts Presentation Request and encrypts Presentation Response using it.
+5. The Wallet derives a session key using the Verifier's public key received in the OpenID4VP Request, and encrypts OpenID4VP Response using it.
-6. The Verifier decrypts Presentation Response using the encryption key computed in step 4.
+6. The Verifier decrypts OpenID4VP Response using the session key computed in step 3.

-Note that Connection Setup Request itself defined in (#connection-set-up) MUST NOT be encrypted.
+Note that Connection Setup Request itself MUST NOT be encrypted.

-ToDo: no algorithm identifier since looks like we are doing only X25519?

 ## Session Key Computation